Matsalak-Viktoria/House-Price-Prediction/README.md

 ![Plot](Pred_vs_True_Before.png)

 ### Plot Analysis:
-The plot shows that the model predicts prices quite well in the mid-range ($100k–$300k); however, it tends to underestimate predictions for high-end homes (>$400k).
+The plot shows that the model predicts prices quite well in the mid-range (100k-300k USD); however, it tends to underestimate predictions for high-end homes (>400k USD).
 This indicates the model's limited ability to capture extreme values, which is typical for linear models.

 ### Model Performance After Feature Engineering:
 - MAE:&ensp;19315